 A key element of succession planning for business owners is that you will eventually need a strategic or financial buyer.
-Selling might mean that you have to search for a buyer on your own or find a broker to help you instead.
+Selling might mean searching for a buyer or finding a broker to help you instead.

-Take the time to get broker referrals, do some research, and know what and who you are looking for.
+Take the time to get broker referrals, research, and know what and who you are looking for.
 What are your options, what are your plans, and what is your desired result?

 4. Look Ahead

 There are brighter days ahead.
 Part of your responsibility for the future of your small business is to look ahead and plan for the things to come.
 Start by identifying potential changes for the following year.
-Then, look ahead three years, five years, and maybe even ten years to determine what possible differences lie in front of you.
+Then, look ahead for three years, five years, and maybe even ten years to determine what possible differences lie in front of you.

 While you certainly can’t identify everything that may happen, you can plan for what you know.
 Accurate forecasting is part of the small business ownership transition.
 It is not always a sale—research national and local trends regarding business turnover.
 Consider compensation and benefits and how that may change.
 What about retirements and planning for those who may retire in that timeframe?

-Be proactive and do as much as you can to prepare for these things in your small business succession planning strategy.
+Be proactive and do as much as possible to prepare for these things in your small business succession planning strategy.

 There is an inevitable cycle to businesses, and change is a part of that cycle.
-Don’t wait until it’s knocking at your door to begin to prepare.
+Please don’t wait until it’s knocking at your door to begin to prepare.
 Prepare yourself for the details of a small business ownership transition now.
-Fill out my contact form to schedule a time to start to create your small business transition plan.
+Please fill out my contact form to schedule a time to start creating your small business transition plan.